nestjs/docs.nestjs.com/content/recipes/terminus.md

 #### TypeOrm health indicator

 Terminus offers the capability to add database checks to your health check.
-In order to get started with this health indicator, you should check out the [Database chapter](/techniques/sql) and make sure your database connection within your NestJS application is established.
+In order to get started with this health indicator, you should check out the [Database chapter](/techniques/sql) and make sure your database connection within your application is established.

 > info **Hint** Behind the scenes the `TypeOrmHealthIndicator` simply executes a `SELECT 1`-SQL command which is often used to verify whether the database still alive.
 In case you are using an Oracle database it uses `SELECT 1 FROM DUAL`.